-1. (1) These Guidelines may be cited as the IMLI Guidelines on Student Conduct.

-"Administration" means the Faculty and Members of Staff with administrative and secretarial duties at the Institute;

-"Delegated Official" means the Member of Faculty or Staff so designated by the Director;

-"IMLI" or "the Institute" means the IMO International Maritime Law Institute;

-"Nominated Student" means a student who has been accepted to the Institute's programmes in such capacity;

-"Premises" means the premises of the Institute including all residential accommodation as well as parking areas;

-"Resident" means a student to whom a flat has been allocated by the Institute;

-"Student" means an individual registered as an IMLI student in any of the Institute's programmes and courses.
+- 1. (1) These Guidelines may be cited as the IMLI Guidelines on Student Conduct. - (2) In these Guidelines, unless the context otherwise requires: - "Administration" means the Faculty and Members of Staff with administrative and secretarial duties at the Institute; - "Delegated Official" means the Member of Faculty or Staff so designated by the Director; - "Director" means the Director of the Institute; - "Flat" means a residential unit designated as accommodation; - "IMLI" or "the Institute" means the IMO International Maritime Law Institute; - "Nominated Student" means a student who has been accepted to the Institute's programmes in such capacity; - "Premises" means the premises of the Institute including all residential accommodation as well as parking areas; - "Resident" means a student to whom a flat has been allocated by the Institute; - "Student" means an individual registered as an IMLI student in any of the Institute's programmes and courses.